Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 > *  Flat World Map Framework (FWMF) Does not have a compatible patch for ELE or DVLAS (our lighting mods) so reverts lighting in vanilla.
 > *  NPC Overhauls - Wildlander itself is a NPC overhaul, so you cant simply plug in a NPC overhaul and it'll work.
 Instead you need to look into a tool such as Easy NPC or spend hours patching the changes out of Wildlander to get it working correctly
 > *  Any mods which add new recipes to the Vanilla Tanning rack will need patching to use the Player crafting workbench instead.
+> *  Wheeler causes a CTD when you run out of a user made potion which you have added to a wheel.
+It is recommended that you use the favorites menu instead of wheels for potions/poisons

 ---
 ### Introduction to Mod Organizer 2